BasedLinux/bsd/doc/manual/source/store/derivation/outputs/content-address.md

 > **Configuration note**
 >
-> Strictly speaking, the extent to which sandboxing and deprivilaging is possible varies with the environment Nix is running in.
+> Strictly speaking, the extent to which sandboxing and deprivilaging is possible varies with the environment Bsd is running in.
-> Nix's configuration settings indicate what level of sandboxing is required or enabled.
+> Bsd's configuration settings indicate what level of sandboxing is required or enabled.
 > Builds of derivations will fail if they request an absence of sandboxing which is not allowed.
 > Builds of derivations will also fail if the level of sandboxing specified in the configure exceeds what is possible in the given environment.
 >
-> (The "environment", in this case, consists of attributes such as the Operating System Nix runs atop, along with the operating-system-specific privileges that Nix has been granted.
+> (The "environment", in this case, consists of attributes such as the Operating System Bsd runs atop, along with the operating-system-specific privileges that Bsd has been granted.
-> Because of how conventional operating systems like macos, Linux, etc. work, granting builders *fewer* privileges may ironically require that Nix be run with *more* privileges.)
+> Because of how conventional operating systems like macos, Linux, etc. work, granting builders *fewer* privileges may ironically require that Bsd be run with *more* privileges.)

 That said, derivations producing floating content-addressed outputs may declare their builders as impure (like the builders of derivations producing fixed outputs).
 This is provisionally supported as part of the [`impure-derivations`][xp-feature-impure-derivations] experimental feature.